 In almost all cases, the employer must pay the injured workers’ medical bills.
 A preexisting medical condition that becomes aggravated or first manifests while the seaman or fisherman is at work aboard his vessel is entitled to maintenance and cure benefits.
 Maritime employers sometimes attempt to defend maintenance and cure claims by claiming the injured crewman’s injury was the result of willful misbehavior or failure to properly disclose a preexisting condition.
 If you are being denied maintenance and cure benefits, you should consult with an experienced maritime lawyer.
 Over his 30 year career as a Jones Act lawyer, Beard has worked and evaluated thousands of maintenance and cure claims.Your Maintenance Rate

 Calculating your maintenance rate involves multiple factors.
 A contractual rate of maintenance is not binding on an injured crewman.
 Maintenance is a minimal subsistence payment for seaman while they are recovering from their injuries.
 Maintenance is based upon reasonable room and board for the seaman in the area where he lives; it includes utilities, and food allowance.
 The law does not establish a set amount for maintenance, and the maintenance rate is determined on a case-by- case basis.
-Typically, maintenance is now being paid in the range of $35-50 a day, depending upon your circumstances.
+Typically in the Seattle area, maintenance is now being paid depending upon your circumstance at rate in the range of $ 60-75 dollars a day.
 Unfortunately, maintenance pays only for the injured crewman and does not provide for living expenses of the crewman’s family.Your Right to Unearned Wages

 When a crewman is injured working aboard ship and cannot continue his work duties, he is entitled to payment of his wages until the end of the voyage or until the end of his employment contract.
 These wages are called “unearned wages until the end of the voyage.”
 You do not have to prove fault or unseaworthiness to recover these wage benefits; it is your right under maritime law.